EriChen0615/runway_for_ml/README.md

 ## Training and Testing

 Training and Testing are handled by `Executor`s.
-An `Executor` is just a subclass of pytorch-lightning"s `LightningModule`, where we define:
+An `Executor` is just a subclass of pytorch-lightning's `LightningModule`, where we define:

 1. How to make the train/test/validation dataloaders
 2. How to perform train/test/validation steps